 |Ball Speed Score||90.8||91.3||92.4|

-What To Look For In a Golf Ball
+What To Look For When Buying Golf Balls For Amateurs

-Here are a few of the key factors you want to look for in a golf ball:
+Here are a few key factors you want to look for when searching for the best golf balls:

-There are a number of construction methods used and each one has different attributes.
+Several construction methods are used, each with different attributes.
 This will affect the way they perform.

 One-piece golf balls are the most basic and least expensive.
-They would be used at driving ranges or for beginners on a tight budget.
-They have low compression, little forgiveness and not the greatest distance.
+They would be used at driving ranges or on a tight budget for amateur golfers.
+They have low compression, little forgiveness, and not the greatest distance.
 They also do not have a great feel.

 Two-piece golf balls are much better and can deliver distance with a better feel.
 They are generally rather durable.

 Three-piece golf balls are softer for more feel, better spin, and control.
 You then get four and five-piece balls with greater potential to maximize the potential of each shot you make.

 Dimple design is fundamental to the ball’s spin, playability, and the aerodynamics and is critical to its performance.
 Much research has been done into the perfect dimple design.
 As with other aspects of the golf ball design, the dimple technology is tweaked according to the primary goal of the ball.

 Spin has a dramatic effect on the performance of the ball.
 They range from low to mid to high spin balls.
 Low spin balls are more forgiving as there is less sidespin.
 Higher spin balls will have a longer carry and work better if you try to play a draw.
 Mid-spin balls obviously fall somewhere in the middle.